MICHELE O’MARA, LCSW, PHD

 Tell me who you are as a therapist?

 The client-therapist relationship requires a meaningful connection between both parties, one that is rooted in something that feels authentic and real.
-When you participate in therapy or coaching with me, you can expect to feel like you are sitting with a real, engaged, and
+When you participate in therapy or coaching with me, you can expect to feel like you are sitting with a real, enga aged, and a connected person who is concerned about what you have to share.

 I am a resource.
 I am information, acceptance, understanding, a gentle nudge, one who encourages, and one who validates.
 I am a coach (without a whistle), a source of accountability.
 I am a guide.
 I am someone to challenge you, stimulate new thinking, and encourage deeper awareness and insight.
 I am an educator, someone who gives homework and other growth-oriented assignments offer levity and humor.
 I am someone who keeps it real.